The Rocky Mountains are one of the most beautiful and awe-inspiring natural wonders in North America.

 More Tips for a Successful Canadian Road Trip

-1. Bring a map: Even if you’re using GPS, it’s always a good idea to bring a physical map of the area.
-This way, you’ll never get lost and you can always plan your route accordingly.
+1. Bring a map: Even if you’re using GPS, it’s always a good idea to bring a physical map of the area (and download an offline backup from Google Maps).
+This way, you’ll never get lost, and you can always plan your route accordingly.

 2. Pack snacks and drinks: Road trips can be long, so it’s important to have plenty of food and drinks to keep you going.
-Pack some snacks and drinks for the car so you don’t have to make too many stops.
+Pack some snacks and drinks for the car in a good road trip cooler so you don’t have to make too many stops.

-3. Stay hydrated: Drinking plenty of water is crucial, especially if you’re spending a lot of time outdoors in the heat.
-Make sure to bring a water bottle and fill it up whenever you can.
+3. Stay hydrated: Drinking plenty of water is crucial, especially if you spend a lot of time outdoors in the heat.
+Bring a water bottle and fill it up whenever you can.

 5. Have fun: Road trips are all about the journey, so make sure to enjoy every minute of it!